Her Story

-I attribute my success to the support and encouragement I've received from my four younger sisters.
-I'm the oldest of five, and their constant push and encouragement really helps me to keep going.
-Having that family support system behind me has been instrumental in helping me continue to move forward in my career and tackle the challenges that come my way.
+I attribute my success to the support and encouragement I've received from my loving boyfriend, my beautiful children, and my amazing family and friends.
+Their love, constant push, and encouragement really help me to keep going.
+Having that kind of support system behind me has been instrumental in helping me continue to move forward in my career and tackle the challenges that come my way every day.

 The best career advice I ever received was to build relationships.
 I think that's the most important advice I've gotten.
 In the classroom as a teacher, building relationships was the most important thing, and then once I started supporting teachers themselves, who are kind of like students, I felt that was the most important too.
 That advice has kept me going and helped me to be more successful throughout my career.